JamieMason/Jasmine-Matchers/README.md

 });
 ```

-> Expected member "save" of { save : Function } to be function.
+> Expected member "save" of { save : undefined } to be function.

 ```javascript
 it('should distribute evenly', function() {